kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

 Includes individual folders for each dbt project, and anything that is related to dbt (configurations, profiles, dbt docker image generation etc), mainly responsible for transforming raw data in BigQuery into clean, structured models (e.g., dimensional models like `dim_users` and fact tables like `fct_events`).

 ## 📂 helm_config
-Stores Helm charts and configuration values for deploying Airflow on a Kubernetes cluster via GKE (Google Kubernetes Engine).
+Stores Helm charts and configuration values for deployed Airflow instance on Kubernetes cluster via GKE (Google Kubernetes Engine).

 # Additional Information: